 8. Salary Indemnity Plan

-The Board agrees to operate a payroll deduction plan for those teachers wishing to participate in the BCTF Salary Indemnity Plan, premiums to be paid one hundred percent (100%) by the teachers premium cost for eligible participating employees, and the employees will pay fifteen percent (15%).
-The dental expense insurance plan will pay the cost of dental work as follows:
+The Board agrees to operate a payroll deduction plan for those teachers wishing to participate in the BCTF Salary Indemnity Plan, premiums to be paid one hundred percent (100%) by the teachers

 9. Dental Expense Insurance Plan